zipline-live/zipline-live.github.io/src/tutorial.md

 ---
 # zipline-live with Interactive Brokers TWS
 ## Install
-Assuming you have [Python 2.7](https://www.python.org/) and [virtualenv](https://virtualenv.pypa.io) installed you can install zipline-live using `pip`:
+Assuming you have [Python 2.7](https://www.python.org/) and [virtualenv](https://virtualenv.pypa.io) installed, you can install zipline-live using `pip`:
 ```
 virtualenv ~/venv-zipline-live
 source ~/venv-zipline-live/bin/activate
 pip install zipline-live
 ```
-As zipline-live uses the same executable as zipline, the two project cannot be simultaneously installed in the same environment.
+As zipline-live uses the same executable as zipline, the two projects cannot be simultaneously installed in the same environment.

-## Create simple algorithm
+## Create a simple algorithm
-Save the following demo algorithm which `~/zipline-algos/demo.py` logs the VIX prices.
+Save the following code to `~/zipline-algos/demo.py`.
+This simple algorithm logs the VIX prices.
 ```py
 from zipline.api import order, record, symbol